• My current rate is as follows:

 I also accept major credit cards and HSA cards.

 • Yes, as an out-of-network provider.
-I strive to submit out-of-network claims on behalf of my clients once every 1-2 weeks; at the end of the week.
+I strive to submit out-of-network claims on behalf of my clients twice a month — around the 15th and end of each month.

 On rare occasion, an insurance carrier does not accept my claims (or any out-of-network claims).
 I make every attempt to enroll in their system.
 And in cases (<5%) where my claims continue to be rejected, I am happy to offer a super bill.